nellysosobrado/CashierApp/README.md

 Users can view and browse all available products, which are read from a JSON file where the product details are stored.

-- Products are displayed sorted by Product ID.
+- Products in json file are sorted by product ID.
+In order to maintain the storted system in json file, it also sorts whenever a new products adds

 <ins>**Cart**</ins>